 The Els Club Desaru Coast

-After our visit to The Els Club Teluk Datai, we were really looking forward to play golf at The Els Club Desaru Coast.
+After our visit to The Els Club Teluk Datai, we were really looking forward to playing golf at The Els Club Desaru Coast.
 So, while we were in Johor, we rented a car and took the easy one-hour drive east to the Desaru Coast.
 We knew that it was going to be an exceptional golf course, but we weren’t expecting that we would be treated like VIP’s!

-After checking in with the pro-shop, we went downstairs to the locker rooms to change.
+After checking in with the Pro Shop, we went downstairs to the locker rooms to change.
 After changing my shoes in the locker room, I met Menekse back in the lobby, and immediately saw the look of amazement on her face.
 ‘Did you see that?’ she excitedly asked me.
 See what, I replied curiously.
 ‘Our names!’
 Our names?
 She showed me a picture of her locker that had her name on it!
 Without wasting another second, I ran back into the locker room to see if mine was the same.
 Growing up playing muni golf, what stood before me was something that I have never seen before- lockers that were engraved with our names!
 What can we say, we were speechless!

 The Ocean Course at The Els Club Desaru Coast

-The Ocean Course is made up of 3 separate nine hole courses; the Lakes, the Coast, and the Ridge nines.
+The Ocean Course is made up of 3 separate nine-hole courses; the Lakes, the Coast, and the Ridge nines.
 We opened with the Ridge nine and finished with the Coast nine.
 While we did not play the Lakes nine, we can confidently say that you must make sure you include the Coast nine in your rotation.

-The Els Club at Desaru Coast is also home to the Vijay Singh designed Valley Course.
+The Els Club at Desaru Coast is also home to the Vijay Singh-designed Valley Course.
 Unfortunately, we did not have time to play there, but we understand that it is a very stern test of golf.

 The Ridge Nine